MicrosoftDocs/architecture-center/docs/reference-architectures/n-tier/n-tier-cassandra.md

 - **Application gateway**.
 [Application Gateway](https://docs.microsoft.com/azure/application-gateway/) is a layer 7 load balancer.
 In this architecture, it routes HTTP requests to the web front end.
 Application Gateway also provides a [web application firewall](https://docs.microsoft.com/azure/application-gateway/waf-overview) (WAF) that protects the application from common exploits and vulnerabilities.

 - **Load balancers**.
-Use [Azure Standard Load Balancer][load-balancer] to distribute network traffic from the web tier to the business tier, and from the business tier to SQL Server.
+Use [Azure Standard Load Balancer][load-balancer] to distribute network traffic from the web tier to the business tier.

 - **Network security groups** (NSGs).
 Use [NSGs][nsg] to restrict network traffic within the virtual network.
 For example, in the three-tier architecture shown here, the database tier does not accept traffic from the web front end, only from the business tier and the management subnet.